jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 *Note: the client supports both SRv6 and SR-MPLS, however, we don't have SR-MPLS configured in our lab so we'll only be using the *`-e srv6`* encapsulation option.

 The client's network service modules are located in the lab_6 *`python/netservice/`* directory.
-When invoked the client feeds source and destination from the json file to the *`src_dst.py`* module, which queries the graphDB and returns database ID info for the src and dest prefixes.
+When invoked the client feeds the source and destination prefixes from the json file to the *`src_dst.py`* module, which queries the graphDB and returns the prefixes' database ID info.
 The client then runs the selected network service module (gp, ll, lu, or ds).
 The network service module queries and calculates an SRv6 uSID or SR label stack, which will satisfy the network service request.
 The netservice module then calls the *`add_route.py`* module to create the local SR or SRv6 route or policy.

 ## Rome Network Services
 ### Get All Paths